 Once you understand the rules and the theme for National History Day and have chosen your historical topic, it is time to choose how you want to present your work.
 But what are the categories?
 And how are they different?

-Start by checking out the NEW NHD Contest Rule Book for an overview of each category and for specific details about requirements.
+Start by checking out the NHD Contest Rule Book for an overview of each category and for specific details about requirements.
 The National History Day Massachusetts state contest is the qualifying contest for National History Day, so the rules are the same.
-You can also check out examples of past winning projects in each category to get inspired.
+You can also check out examples of past projects in each category for ideas, and the annual NHD MA Juneteenth exhibition has even more projects to get inspired by.

 Here are the five project categories:

-The documentary category will help you to develop skills in working with photographs, film, video, audio, computers, and graphic presentations.
-Your presentation should include primary-source materials and also must be an original production.
+A documentary should reflect your ability to use audiovisual equipment to communicate your topic’s significance.
+The documentary category will help you develop skills in using photographs, film, video, audio, computers, and graphic presentations.
+Your presentation should include primary source materials and also must be an original production.
 To produce a documentary, you must have access to equipment and be able to operate it.

 - Documentary Project Checklist

-- NHD Webinar: Documentary Production in the Classroom.
+- NHD New England Webinar: Documentary Production in the Classroom.
 Learn how to use video editing tools to create a documentary from start to finish!
 Presenter slide show.